sudosu404/tailnet-lib/docs/content/docs/v2/advanced/tailscale.md

 2. Click in "Generate auth key"
 3. Add a Description
 4. Enable Reusable
-5. Enable Ephemeral
-6. Add Tags if you need
+5. Add Tags if you need
-7. Click in "Generate key"
+6. Click in "Generate key"

 >[!WARNING]
 > If tags were added to the key, all proxies initialized with the same authkey